-This post is for all my beginner investors.
+This post is for all my beginners on how to invest money.

 Does that mean I won’t be a millionaire with investing?

 You will!
 Just not overnight.
 To make substantial gains, you need to invest consistently over decades.